 Opening hours

-A visit to Dartmoor Otter and Butterflies Sanctuary takes about an hour, if you go at feeding time.
-The centre is only small, but this means you can see the animals at closer hand.
-It is an ideal all-weather activity in Dartmoor, as much of it is undercover.
+Because the sanctuary is small, you can see the animals at close range.
+It’s an excellent all-weather activity in Dartmoor, as much of it is undercover.

-Click here for the official Dartmoor Otter and Butterfly Sanctuary website.
+Check out current prices on the official Dartmoor Otter and Butterfly Sanctuary website.

 Where is the Otter and Butterfly Sanctuary?